einrob/TS_CNN/Traffic_Sign_Classifier.md

 and
  ....
 [42,  7, 35, 33, 10]], dtype=int32))

-I can see that the classificatio probabilities are as follows:
+I can see that the classification probabilities are as follows:

 | Class         		|     Description    | Probability %  	        					|
 |:-------:|:--------------------:|:-----------------:|